ManjotSingh18/Grosearch/README.md

 ![Logo](Grosearch_Application/static/Grosearch.png)
 # About
-Searching for groceries across multiple websites has always been cumbersome due to redundant typing, and tabs cluttering the browser.
-Now is the time to simplify, and declutter.
-Welcome to Grosearch, an application with a powerful singular search able to traverse through several stores displaying popular products to users while focusing on budgeting and low prices.
-Grosearch seeks to foster an environment where money and time are saved alongside stopping digital headaches.
+Grosearch is here to streamline online grocery shopping experience.
+Bid farewell to repetitive typing, browser tab clutter, and digital headaches.
+With Grosearch, we provide a powerful single search that spans multiple online stores, presenting you with products.
+The focus is on helping you manage your budget and find the best prices, ensuring both time and money savings.

 # Mission
-Develop a singular search able to encompass several retailers displaying their products together for straightforward comparison with emphasis on limited budgeting
+Develop a singular search that encompasses multiple retailers, displaying their products for straightforward comparison, with a emphasis on budget-friendly options.

 # Features
-* Powerful singular search encompassing several retailers and products
+* Powerful single search across multiple retailers, simplifying shopping experience
 * Easy to navigate graphical interface
-* Displays popular products sorted by lowest price by default
+* Discover products, sorted by lowest price by default
-* Products formatted graphically side-by-side emphasizing readability
+* View products side-by-side in a visually friendly format for easy comparison
-* Local host-based only requiring outbound connections to authorized retailers
+* Operates on your local host and only requires outbound connections to authorized retailers, ensuring your data remains secure

 # Low Prices Guaranteed
-A glaring issue about the displayed products that may arise at first sight is the lack of personalized options for sorting.
-This was done by design as Grosearch seeks to focus on budgeting, and sorting features have been omited as it is assumed users are seeking the lowest prices with less emphasis on other categories.
-Grosearch is catered towards students and anyone else who is seeking to save money.
+At first glance, you might notice that Grosearch doesn't offer personalized sorting options for displayed products.
+This design choice aligns with the mission: to prioritize budgeting and provide the lowest of prices.
+We assume that our users, including students and budget shoppers, are primarily seeking cost-effective solutions.
+With Grosearch, savings are a priority.

 # Partner Stores
-The Stores have been selected based on their accessibility.
-The communications with Walmart are established by the utilization of their Application Programming Interface.
-Alternatively, communications with Sprouts, Costco, and Albertsons were established by scraping the publicly available data of their websites respectively.
-All rights are reserved to them, I do not seek personal monetary gain from this application.
-Links to retailer websites hosting the product have been provided if users are interested in purchasing a displayed product.
+The selection of partner stores is based on convenience.
+We've established communication with Walmart through their Application Programming Interface (API).
+In contrast, we've obtained data from Sprouts, Costco, and Albertsons by scraping publicly available information from their websites.
+It's important to note that all rights are reserved to these retailers, and this application is not intended for personal monetary gain.
+Links are included to the retailer websites where you can purchase any displayed product.

 # Requirements
 * Python (Selenium, Requests, JSON, Flask)